Meta Platforms: 2024: Developments and controversies

-2025: Policy Shifts and AI Investments
+2025: Policy shifts and AI investments

 In January 2025, Meta announced plans to roll back its diversity, equity, and inclusion (DEI) initiatives, citing shifts in the "legal and policy landscape" in the United States following the 2024 presidential election.
 The decision followed reports that CEO Mark Zuckerberg sought to align the company more closely with the incoming Trump administration, including changes to content moderation policies and executive leadership.
 The new content moderation policies continued to bar insults about a person's intellect or mental illness, but made an exception to allow calling LGBTQ people mentally ill because they are gay or transgender.
 Later that month, Meta agreed to pay $25 million to settle a 2021 lawsuit brought by Donald Trump for suspending his social media accounts after the January 6 riots.
 Changes to Meta's moderation policies were controversial among its oversight board, with a significant divide in opinion between the board's US conservatives and its global members.

-In June 2025, Meta Platforms Inc. has decided to make a multibillion-dollar investment into artificial intelligence startup Scale AI.
+In June 2025, Meta Platforms Inc. decided to make a multibillion-dollar investment into artificial intelligence startup Scale AI.
 The financing could exceed $10 billion in value which would make it one of the largest private company funding events of all time.

-In October 2025, it was announced that Meta would be laying off 600 employees in the artificial intelligence unit to perform better and simpler.
-They referred to their AI unit as "bloated" and are seeking to trim down the department.
-This mass layoff is going to impact Meta’s AI infrastructure units, Fundamental Artificial Intelligence Research unit (FAIR) and other product-related positions.
+Meta laid off 600 employees from its AI department in October, saying it was "bloated".
+The layoff was described as potentially damaging to Meta's AI data center maintenance branch and the Fundamental Artificial Intelligence Research unit (FAIR).
+In late 2025, Meta said it had begun removing nudity and pornographic material for underage users on Instagram, including AI-generated pornography.